flashbots/suave-specs/specs/rigil/README.md

 This set of specs outlines the Rigil Testnet, a continuation of the star system theme (Centauri, Andromeda, Helios) laid out in [The Future of MEV](https://writings.flashbots.net/mevm-suave-centauri-and-beyond); and the first in a series of SUAVE testnets based on stars in the [(Alpha) Centauri system](https://en.wikipedia.org/wiki/Alpha_Centauri): Rigil Kentaurus (Alpha Centauri A), Toliman (B) and Proxima Centauri (C).

 The Rigil Testnet serves as a sandbox for the development of MEV applications, termed SUAPPs, in both a decentralized and confidential environment.
 The MEVM, an adaptation of the EVM, grants developers access to unique MEV-specific precompiles.
-Leveraging these tools, developers can seamlessly represent MEV supply chain intricacies relevant to their needs through smart contracts in Solidity.
+Leveraging the MEVM, developers can seamlessly represent MEV supply chain intricacies relevant to their needs through smart contracts in Solidity.
 By augmenting your dApp with a SUAPP, transactions and intents linked to your application can confidentially connect to a network of searchers, solvers, decentralized block builders, and more.
 Rigil offers a live test network for rapid prototyping hosted by Flashbots that uses Goerli ETH for gas and a proof-of-authority consensus mechanism.

 Rigil's architecture is composed of several parts:
 * SUAVE "Computors": a network of actors that provide confidential computation for SUAPPs.